NREL/EP-Launch/docs/navigation.rst

    :scale: 100 %
    :alt: image 1

-Management of the group happens through the menu options shown, and are generally straight-forward.
+Management of the group happens through the Group options shown, and are generally straight-forward.
-Groups are saved as epg files, which are simply a list of file/dir locations in a plain text file.
+Groups are saved as epg3 files, which are simply a list of file locations in a plain text file.
-These could be created automatically and just loaded into EP-Launch.
+These could be created externally and just loaded into EP-Launch for a given session.
-Note that EP-Launch does not do any background checks on whether the entries of a group currently exist, but will warn if you try to select an invalid entry.
+Note that EP-Launch does not do any background checks on whether the entries of a group currently exist, but will warn if you try to run an invalid entry.
 A keyboard shortcut is available which allows the user to cycle through all entries of a group, using Ctrl-m.

+Once a group is in place, running the entire group of files with the currently selected workflow can be executed from the correct button on the top bar.
+A keyboard shortcut is also available to run the current group of files with the currently selected workflow, using Ctrl-g.
+Note that EP-Launch is just going to try to execute them directly, with minimal validation.
+If you change workflows, the current group of files may no longer be valid.

 Keyboard Navigation
 -------------------